 as the predominant essential oils.

-Yacon Plant Research Update
+Yacon Plant Research studies

 The constituents relate to anti-oxidative and alpha-glucosidase